yowainwright/awesome-monorepo-utilities/README.md

 ---

 - **[Lerna](https://lerna.js.org/):** The mothership and mother of monorepos for modern JavaScript.
 This repository and the npm package it provides are the base to thousands of monorepos and brought monorepos to JavaScript in a modern real way.
 - **[Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/):** Yarn workspaces are one option to improve monorepo development in JavaScript.
-Using Yarn's caching and incorporating smart linking, Yarn Workspaces can definitely improve developer experience.
+Using Yarn's caching and incorporating smart linking, Yarn Workspaces does improve developer experience.
 - **[Syncpack](https://github.com/JamieMason/syncpack):** Syncpack is monorepo dependency management tool.
-If you've ever struggled with slight dependencies differences across packages or maintaining uniform `package.json` files, then you can easily imagine the usefulness of Syncypack!
+If you've ever struggled with slight dependencies differences across packages or maintaining uniform `package.json` files, then you can imagine the usefulness of Syncpack!

 ---

 <p align="center">This list was started by <a href="https://github.com/yowainwright">Jeff Wainwright</a> to share tools that might help speed up monorepo development.
-Any insights or suggestions are very much appreciated.</p>
+Any insights or suggestions are appreciated.</p>

 <p align="center">🧱</p>